-The Election Commission shall establish the location of each precinct, subject to approval by Council resolution.
-The Election Commission shall promulgate regulations listing the approved locations for precincts, provided that said regulatory provisions listing approved locations may be amended only with Council approval.
+The Election Commission shall establish the location of each precinct, subject to-approval by Council resolution.
+The Election Commission shall promulgate regulations listing the approved locations for precincts, provided that said regulatory provisions listing approved locations may be amended, if needed.
 Each precinct shall be open during the hours from 7 a.m. to 7 p.m. on the day of the election.
 The Election Commission shall publicize the location of each precinct.

-♦ 62.
+• 62.
 Manner of Voting Generally

-A. Secret Ballot Voting shall be by secret ballot.
+A. Secret Ballot.
+Voting shall be by secret ballot.

 B. Procedure for Voting in Person.
-Except as provided in Section 78 of this Title or as otherwise provided, any registered voter may vote by appearing at his or her designated precinct, announcing to precinct officials his or her name and address, signing the registry, marking a ballot and placing in the ballot box.
+Except as provided in Section 78 of this Title or as otherwise provided, any registered voter may vote by appearing at his or her designated precinct, announcing to precinct officials his or her name and address, signing the registry, marking a ballot and placing in the ballot box or counting device.

-C. Absentee Ballot Any registered voter may at his or her request vote by absentee ballot as prescribed in Article 3 of this Chapter.
+C. Absentee Ballot.
+Any registered voter may at his or her request vote by absentee ballot as prescribed in Article 3 of this Chapter.
+D. In person absentee voting: